babuJanakiraman/employee-management-system/README.md

 2. Run `mvn test` to execute the unit tests.
 3. Run `mvn verify` to execute the integration tests.

+## Additional Notes
+1. **Stored** **Procedure** : I have tried to implement the Stored Procedure for delete role, but it is not working as expected.
+Seems like the issue is with the H2 database. its not supporting the stored procedure with sql script.So I have implemented the delete role with prepared statement.
+2. **Retry** : Due to time constraint, I have implemented the retry mechanism with Resilience4j only.
+I have not implemented in a way it's said in the requirement(with storing retryCount in repo and scheduler).

 ## License
 This project is licensed under the MIT License.
 See the `LICENSE` file for details.